typetetris/nix-flakes-beginner/README.md

 nix flake show
 ```

-we can also take a look at what inputs our flake uses with the cli
+we can also take a look at what inputs our flake uses
 by calling

 ```
 nix flake metadata
 ```

+It also displays information from the lock file.

-If our rust program wasn't convienently named 'hello-world' one
+If our rust program wasn't conveniently named 'hello-world' one
 would change the 'hello-world' identifiers in the flake.nix to something
 more meaningful for the own project, for consistencies sake.
+Also the `pname`
+attribute value.

 The package can be build by